jervispinto/jervispinto.github.io/about.md

 #### Transfer Learning and Its Application to Learning to Play American Football (DARPA)

-We were the first stage of this large effort.
 Our task was to automatically track players in raw footage and label those tracks with durative semantic labels.
-The result was the first end-to-end system that learned to play the game by observing raw video. (*With Alan Fern and Rob Hess*)
+The final result of this large effort was the first end-to-end system that learned to play the game by observing raw video. (*With Alan Fern and Rob Hess*)

 ---